ddella/FakeAPI/README.md

 # What is FakeAPI

 FakeAPI is a Python script that implements most of the REST API methods.
 Do not use it in a production deployment.
 The script does almost no testing to keep the code small.
+I build it to learn more about the concept of REST API and also to test some API Gateways, like [MuleSoft](https://www.mulesoft.com/).

-Doesn't implement XML, returns JSON objects only.
+>Implements only `JSON` objects.
+Sorry no `XML` 😉

-The script requires the following modules:
+The script requires the following Python modules:
 * pydantic
 * uvicorn
 * fastapi

-REST API methods implemented:
+REST API methods implemented in FakeAPI:
 * **HTTP GET** to retrieve information
 * **HTTP POST** to create a new resource
 * **HTTP PUT** to Update/Replace a resource